Donate Now!

 Notice of Changes

-Once the application has been approved, any changes to the program are subject to approval by the CEPD Office.
-Approval will be revoked should any such changes not meet with CEPD standards.
+Once the program has been accredited/certified, any changes to the program are subject to review by the CEPD Office.
+Accreditation will be revoked should any such changes not meet with CFPC Mainpro+ certification or RCPSC MOC Accreditation standards.

 Where any of the following changes to approved programs are unavoidable, the applicant must notify the CEPD Office, by completing the application amendment form, (note that changes will be reviewed and you will be advised of applicable review fees or the possible need to submit a new application):